-Through the collaborative, helpful resources have been collected and posted online to help people get started or maintain wildlife habitat gardens, food gardens, outdoor classrooms and trails, domesticated animal programs, pollinator programs, and water collection for irrigation.
+Through the network, helpful resources have been collected and posted online to help people get started or maintain wildlife habitat gardens, food gardens, outdoor classrooms and trails, domesticated animal programs, pollinator programs, and water collection for irrigation.
 The goal is to ensure that school garden programs throughout Austin have sustained staffing and materials to improve student health outcomes, academic outcomes, and school experiences.

 Project funding comes from the Office of Sustainability, Austin Resource Recovery, Watershed Protection, Public Works, and Austin Transportation Departments.

-Food Environment Analysis
+Food Environment Analysis (Coming soon)

 Cities, school districts, and other public institutions spend billions of dollars every year on food.
 These choices have a huge impact on everything from public health to the local economy.
 However, purchasing decisions are often based on the cheapest bid—not the best food.